Cryptominer937/zPoolMiner/README.md

 MinimizeToTray | true or false | When set to true, zPoolMinerLegacy will minimize to the system tray.
 ForceCPUExtension | 0, 1, 2, 3 or 4 | Force certain CPU extension miner.
 0 is automatic, 1 for AVX2, 2 for AVX, 3 for AES and  4 for SSE2.
 SwitchMinSecondsFixed | number | Fixed part of minimal time (in seconds) before miner switches algorithm.
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsDynamic.
 SwitchMinSecondsDynamic | number | Random part of minimal time (in seconds) before miner switches algorithm.
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsDynamic.
-Random part is used to prevent all world-wide zPool Miner Legacy users to have the exact same switching pattern.
+Random part is used to prevent all world-wide zPool Miner users to have the exact same switching pattern.
 SwitchMinSecondsAMD | number | Fixed part of minimal time (in seconds) before miner switches algorithm (additional time for AMD GPUs).
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsAMD + SwitchMinSecondsDynamic.
 MinerAPIQueryInterval | number | Amount of time between each API call to get the latest stats from miner.
 MinerRestartDelayMS | number | Amount of time to delay before trying to restart the miner.